 Reduce Errors with Less Manual Documentation

 Manual documentation can be thorough, but it can also contain many mistakes due to human error.
-When your maintenance technicians are hurriedly documenting parts used, parts ordered, and work performed, errors in documentation can skew your records, result in inaccurate inventory counts, and cause missed maintenance opportunities that could have prevented future equipment downtime due to an unexpected breakdown.
+When your maintenance technicians are hurriedly documenting parts used, parts ordered, and work performed, errors in documentation can skew your records.
+Skewed records, in turn, lead to inaccurate inventory counts and missed maintenance opportunities that could have prevented future equipment downtime due to an unexpected breakdown.

 Centralized Asset Management

-In a maintenance program, centralized asset management results in substantial time savings, plus reduced man hours.
-From work orders to maintenance schedules, reports, and other critical information, maintenance technicians can easily locate all data about the asset they’re working on, quickly generate reports, and even evaluate logs and key performance indicators that can aid in diagnostics.
+In a maintenance program, centralized asset management results in substantial time savings and reduced man-hours.
+From work orders and maintenance schedules to maintenance reports and other critical information, maintenance technicians can easily locate all data about the asset they’re working on.But that is just a tip of the iceberg.
+This also allows them to quickly generate reports, and even evaluate logs and key performance indicators that can aid in various diagnostic tasks.

 With de-centralized asset management, maintenance technicians and other team members end up navigating across several disparate systems to retrieve records such as product manuals, parts numbers, vendor information, and so forth, only to have to utilize yet another system to initiate a parts request or submit a report documenting the work completed.